 (b) in relation to an atmospheric contaminant for which a different standard is determined by the Minister under regulation 9.2, such standard as is determined;

-“inhalable dust” has the same meaning as in AS 3640;
+inhalable dust has the same meaning as in AS 3640;

-“package depot” means a depot in which packages are stored;
+package depot means a depot in which packages are stored;

-“peak”, in relation to an exposure standard, means the maximum airborne concentration of an atmospheric contaminant determined over the shortest analytically practicable period of time which does not exceed 15 minutes;
+peak, in relation to an exposure standard, means the maximum airborne concentration of an atmospheric contaminant determined over the shortest analytically practicable period of time which does not exceed 15 minutes;

-“respirable dust” has the same meaning as in AS 2985;
+respirable dust has the same meaning as in AS 2985;

-“short term exposure limit” or “STEL”, in relation to an exposure standard, means a concentration of atmospheric contaminant averaged over a period of 15 minutes;
+short term exposure limit or STEL, in relation to an exposure standard, means a concentration of atmospheric contaminant averaged over a period of 15 minutes;

-“TWA concentration” means the time weighted average concentration of an atmospheric contaminant when calculated over a normal 8 hour working period during a 5 day working week;
+TWA concentration means the time weighted average concentration of an atmospheric contaminant when calculated over a normal 8 hour working period during a 5 day working week;

-“ventilation log book” means the book referred to in regulation 9.7;
+ventilation log book means the book referred to in regulation 9.7;

-“ventilation officer”, in relation to a mine, means a person appointed to be a ventilation officer for the mine under regulation 9.3.
+ventilation officer, in relation to a mine, means a person appointed to be a ventilation officer for the mine under regulation 9.3.

 [Regulation 9.1 amended in Gazette 4 Apr 2005 p.
 1109.]